HealPay/healpay-java/README.md

 ## Using the API
 Do note that the API is currently 'in development' may not yet be usable.
-To see an example of how to use the API, please see `src/main/scala/sandbox.scala`
+The current API is defined in `src/main/scala/healpay/SoapGateway.scala`.
+To see an example of the API in use, see `src/main/scala/sandbox.scala`

 ## Extending the API
 Please see the searchCustomers method in `src/main/scala/healpay/SoapGateway.scala` for an example of how to implement an API call.